Topic: National Legislation

 If passed, the ‘Protecting Data at the Border Act’ would require border agents to have a warrant or probable cause before searching a US person’s electronic device or data–the same standard the Constitution requires for government agents anywhere else in the country.

 702 Briefing: The Mass Surveillance Law is Up for Renewal at the End of 2017.
 Are You Ready to Fight It?

-Please join us for a teleconference briefing to understand the law, the political dynamics, and how Rights & Dissent and our allies on the left and right plan to force Congress to adopt radical reforms or let the law sunset.
+Listen to this teleconference briefing to understand the law, the political dynamics, and how Rights & Dissent and our allies on the left and right plan to force Congress to adopt radical reforms or let the law sunset.

 With the introduction of the End Racial and Religious Profiling Act of 2017 in both the House and Senate, we have a chance to prohibit such profiling by federal, state, and local law enforcement agencies.

 Measures are under consideration in Congress and the Administration to name the Muslim Brotherhood a terror organization but the target isn’t MB.
 It is US civil society